CiviCERT/suspicious-email-submitter/CONTRIBUTING.md

 `npm install and npm run build`

-This will copy only the minimum necessary files to a clean `dist/` directory, and compress them into a `dist/dist.zip` suitable for upload to Chrome Webstore or FF Add-ons site.
+This will copy only the minimum necessary files to a clean `dist/` directory, and compress them into a `dist.zip` suitable for upload to Chrome Webstore or FF Add-ons site.

 ## Adding a new email provider